acmbpdc/coding-bootcamp/sessions/04-git-workshop/README.md

 Since we used the `--global` flag with our `config`, the same name and email will be used for any `git` repo we have on our system.

->   #### Repository
->
->   A repository is a directory that has elevated functionality.

 If you want to use a different name and email for a particular repo, use the `--local` flag instead

 ```bash
 $ git config --local user.name "[full name]"
 $ git config --local user.email "[email address]"
 ```

->   #### Subcommand
->
->   Some software are very complex and can have multiple use cases.
->   The use of subcommands allows developers to use these tools only for a particular task

 ---